 Don Det (Day 11- 14)

 After all this traveling I think it’s time for some rest and relaxation.
-Well, you can either do that or party, as here in Don Det caters perfectly for both.
+Well, you can either do that or party, as here in Don Det, part of the 4000 islands, caters perfectly for both.
 This lush riverside island is a backpackers paradise and where you will find 90% of tourists who are traveling to Southern Laos.

 Hire a bike to go to the popular Liphi falls to experience the powerful water which runs down the Mekong River.
 You can even set out to find the Irrawaddy Dolphins.
 Though I have heard mixed reports on the likeliness of actually seeing them.
 Supposedly there was only a handful left around Don Det when I was there during April 2019 and our guide said one of them even died during our visit.

 A couple of options include Champa Mekong Bungalows and Riverside Bungalow.
-These offer rather basic accommodations with a fan cooled room and a private bathroom.
+These offer rather basic accommodations with a fan-cooled room and a private bathroom.
 Prices start from $25.00 per night for a double room including breakfast.
-Though if you would like something little high quality check out Souksan Sunset Bungalows.
-They have air-conditioned cooled rooms starting around $37.00 including breakfast.
+Though if you would like something a little high quality check out Souksan Sunset Bungalows.
+They have air-conditioned cooled rooms starting at around $37.00 including breakfast.

 How To Travel To Don Det From Pakse